Sitcom Writer

 Do you think that a clever sitcom like "Community" didn't gain alot fans and recognition because the comedy wasn't straight forward as "the Big Bang theory"

-Asked by Vmann79 about 8 years ago
+Asked by Vmann79 over 8 years ago

 I wrote two sitcom spec scripts.
 People say they are funny and smart.
 I can't, however, show them to anyone from the industry - they all say they don't read unsolicited material.
 What I am supposed to do?